Karol Conká

-Karoline dos Santos Oliveira (born January 1, 1986), known professionally as Karol Conká, is a Brazilian singer-songwriter.
-Her music is a blend of modern hip-hop and rap with sounds from Brazilian pop and traditional music.
+Career

 In 2013, she won Multishow's Best New Artist award and released her debut album, Batuk Freak.
 Her song, "Boa Noite", is featured in the EA Sports video game, FIFA 14.
 Her album Ambulante was ranked as the 34th best Brazilian album of 2018 by the Brazilian edition of Rolling Stone magazine and among the 25 best Brazilian albums of the second half of 2018 by the São Paulo Association of Art Critics.